La Rumorosa Baja California

 1. La Cabaña Del Abuelo

-One of the top-rated restaurants in La Rumorosa, La Cabaña Del Abuelo is at the beginning of the scenic highway.
-It has plenty of delicious food and generous portions, and you can try freshly made flower tortillas, pasta, chiles rellenos (stuffed peppers), beans, and rice.
+One of the top-rated restaurants in La Rumorosa, La Cabaña Del Abuelo is located at the beginning of the scenic highway.
+It has plenty of delicious food like freshly made flower tortillas, pasta, chiles rellenos (stuffed peppers), beans, and rice.
+Their portions are also pretty generous.

 Address: Km.
 71.5, Tijuana-Mexicali, 21505 La Rumorosa, B.C., Mexico